Alaska Marine Highway System

 Ferry travel to and within Alaska is by The Alaska Marine Highway System (AMHS) provides year-round transport to over 30 Alaska communities from southern gateway cities of Bellingham, Washington and Prince Rupert, British Columbia to ports across Alaska.
 Many Alaska communities are not accessible by road systems, making the sea travel option, essential.
 This waterway route is so special it has been designated a National Scenic Byway and All-American Road; it is the only marine route with this designation.

 Vehicles: Vehicle fares depend on the size of your vehicle and the distance you travel.
 You are charged by how much space you take up, so a truck with trailer is measured from the front of the bumper to the end of the trailer, including hitch space.
 Charges are also applied to motorcycles, bikes and kayaks.
 Do not attempt to estimate your vehicle length; you must accurately measure your vehicle to avoid additional charges and the potential for being moved to a later sailing due to size restrictions.
 Maximum length allowed is 60 feet, although some restrictions apply to certain ports and vessels.
-Please visit this site or call 1-800-642-0066 for more information.
+Please call 1-800-642-0066 for more information.
 U.S. Coast Guard regulations prohibit access to the car deck while the ship is underway; therefore, passengers are not allowed to sleep or dine in their vehicles.

 Cabins: If you are traveling on one of the longer ferry runs, such as the 38-hour trip between Bellingham, WA and Ketchikan, AK, you should reserve a cabin well in advance.
 Cabin fares are charged per unit, not by the number of people using the cabin.
 In other words, the cost of the cabin is the same whether one or more passengers occupy it.
 Cabins are outfitted with single or double bunk bed-style berths and vary in size and availability.
 Some cabins have a toilet, shower and linens (towel, sheets, blankets).
 Pick up keys from the purser’s office when you board.
 You can also rent blankets, pillows, and towels for a fee from the Purser.